 The Kansas Turnpike Authority employs nearly 500 people who are charged with maintaining the 236-mile roadway and improving its function as a vital corridor to move people and goods in Kansas.
 These employees are led by KDOT Secretary of Transportation Mike King and a 10-member leadership team.

 Eric Becker relies on his 15+ years of KTA experience in his role as Director of Roadway Operations where he leads both the Maintenance and Tolling Departments.
 His staff of more than 350 ensures the roadway is well maintained and that tolls are collected in 22 different locations.
 He also works closely with the Engineering Department to ensure the integrity of the pavement and structures that are the Kansas Turnpike.

 Capt.
 Joe Bott is a veteran to law enforcement.
 He is the Commander of the Kansas Highway Patrol’s Troop G which is assigned to the Turnpike.
-He also oversees the KTA’s dispatch center that is the hub of both patrol and maintenance communications on the Turnpike.
+He also oversees the KTA’s Incident Management Center that is the hub of both patrol and maintenance communications on the Turnpike.
 He and his staff uphold both the mission of the Turnpike and that of the Kansas Highway Patrol.